ravivarmathotakura/AI_To_Combat_Pneumonia_COVID-19/README.md

 * In this project we are trying to diagnose the Pneumonia from chest X-ray using Machine Learning techniques.

 I would like to apply a convolutional neural network (CNN) and try to classify a patient as either having pneumonia or not having pneumonia.
 This is a binary classification problem.
 I would also like to apply CNN's to classify a patient as either having bacterial pneumonia, viral pneumonia, or no pneumonia.
 This is a 3-class classification problem.

+## Results
+After many optimisations, the model for binary classification gave 97% accuracy with a sensitivity of 96%, specificity of 100%.